 Moreover, you may also get a syntax error while you are editing your exclusive theme in the WordPress customizer.
 Suppose this happens; you may usually know about the issue and know the origin of the file where it is occurring.
 Aren’t you sure about the issue where it spawns?
 Not to worry!
 You might identify this WordPress syntax error by rectifying a few things in the wp-config.php file.

 One of the most crucial reasons for causing such WordPress syntax error could be a plugin installation or update.
 As the extension isn’t associated with your WordPress version, an error message can be displayed.

 Also, there could be other errors at play.
 Are you installing or updating a plugin during the error generation?
 It would be the most authentic source of the issue.

 Why is it necessary to fix WordPress syntax errors?

 As mentioned earlier, a WordPress syntax error is a significant indication of a wrongly interpreted site’s code.
 So, this fault may cause a severe site breakdown, leaving you with a void page containing this error message.

 Is your website showing inaccessibility?

 User experience will indeed be jeopardized due to such a problem.
 Moreover, it adversely deteriorates your traffic and revenue.
-Besides, a blank page may also drastically reduce your SEO rankings.
-In brief, such an error should be quickly fixed if you don’t want any hassle.
+Besides, a blank page may also drastically reduce your SEO In brief, such an error should be quickly fixed if you don’t want any hassle.

 A WordPress syntax error can: